<big> Wild Atlantic Way Tour </big>

-Clonmacnoise wonderfully sited on the water meadows of the River Shannon, remains one of Ireland’s holiest places.
+Today cross the country via Clonmacnoise in the midlands to the beautiful county of Sligo.
+Clonmacnoise is wonderfully sited on River Shannon and remains one of Ireland’s holiest places.
 An early Christian site founded by Saint Ciaran in the 6th century on the banks of the River Shannon, the site includes the ruins of a cathedral, eight churches (10th-13th century), two round towers, three high crosses and a large collection of early Christian grave slabs.
 Even in ruin, this monastic city of St. Ciaran, with its cathedral and churches, its high crosses and round towers is a must for all visitors.

 Mullaghmore is a village on the Mullaghmore peninsula in County Sligo in Ireland.
 It is a noted holiday destination, characterised by ocean views and a skyline dominated by the monolithic shape of Ben Bulben mountain.
 It was a favoured holiday retreat of Admiral of the Fleet – the 1st Earl Mountbatten of Burma, the last Viceroy of India, who had inherited Classiebawn Castle, a baronial style house standing on the peninsula.

-Found in the churchyard, his grave is marked with a simple headstone with the inscription, “cast a cold eye on life, on death, horseman, pass by.”
+Drumcliffe, County Sligo is set against the striking backdrop of the Benbulben Mountains.
+It is best known as the final resting place of W.B.
+Yeats.
+Found in the churchyard, his grave is marked with a simple headstone with the inscription, “cast a cold eye on life, on death, horseman, pass by”.
 This was Yeats’ self penned epitaph together with the instructions that the grave consist of “no marble, no conventional phrase”.
 The graveyard also contains a high cross and nearby is the site of a 6th Century Columbian monastery.

 Overnight & Breakfast Sligo

-DAY 3: Sligo to Westport – 280km approximately
+Sligo to Westport – 280km approx

-The oldest archaeological sites in Enniscrone are the ruins of two possible passage tombs, thought to date from about 2500 BC – however research of similar sites estimate that some such tombs may in fact be much older – possibly dating from about 5000 BC.
+Enniscrone, Co Sligo, is regarded as a traditional coastal tourist resort but it also has a wealth of archaeological remains.
+It displays a rich heritage possibly dating back to the megalithic era, some 4000 to 5000 years ago.
+The oldest archaeological sites in Enniscrone are the ruins of two possible passage tombs, thought to date from about 2500 BC.
+However research of similar sites estimate that some such tombs may in fact be much older.
+They possibly date from about 5000 BC!

+Achill Island in County Mayo is the largest island off the coast of Ireland, and is situated off the west coast.
 Keem Bay is a perfect horseshoe bay containing a popular blue flag beach at the head of a valley between the cliffs of Benmore to the west and Croaghaun mountain on the east.
 At the southern end of the valley, the beach is sheltered to the west by Moyteoge Head, while at the northwestern end of the valley the cliffs of Benmore connect with the spectacular mile long promontory of Achill Head.
 This spar is the most westerly point on Achill and tails off with two sea stacks called Gaoí Saggart and Carrickakin.
 Keem is accessible for cars via a clifftop road that was constructed in the 1960s along the route of an older track.